web-platform-tests/rfcs/rfcs/remote_channel.md

   explicit message to the test page indicating that it's done navigating and it's safe to send more commands.
-But the way the messaging works, it's hard for a random page that's loaded to initiate a connection to the top-level test context For example, consider a test page T with a channel pair allowing communication with remote window A. If A navigates to B, there's no simple mechanism for B to create a channel to T. One could get around this
+But the way the messaging works, it's hard for a random page that's loaded to initiate a connection to the top-level test context.
+For example, consider a test page T with a channel pair allowing communication with remote window A. If A navigates to B, there's no simple mechanism for B to create a channel to T. One could get around this